alesky78/CryptocurrencyAlerting/README.md

 ## Configuration of the market price adapter  - mandatory step
 Obviusly the value of the cryptocurrencies must be obtained by a specific provider.
-The application is based on interfaces, then it is possible to implement a specific adpter, for any provide that is able to expose the interface that give bach the price of the cryptocurrency, and configure the application to use it.
+The application is based on interfaces, then it is possible to implement a specific adpter, for any provide that is able to expose the interface that give back the price of the cryptocurrency, and configure the application to use it.

-In this Actual version the application is shipped wiht the follow adapter already implemented:
+In this Actual version the application is shipped wiht the follow adapters already implemented:
  - testAdapter --> used for test purpose in case you want to test or extend the application
  - coinmarketcap